Stewards of the Lake

 The federal Clean Water Act requires cities and counties to manage stormwater runoff within their boundaries to protect water quality.
 The City of Bellingham and Whatcom County have comprehensive stormwater management programs designed to reduce impacts from stormwater runoff entering our our local streams, lakes, and bays.

-In 2001, the City of Bellingham began the Lake Whatcom Property Acquisition Program to purchase available land in the Lake Whatcom watershed.
+In 2001, the City of Bellingham began the Lake Whatcom Watershed Land Acquisition and Preservation Program to purchase available land in the Lake Whatcom watershed.
 Land purchased is preserved as forest or restored to native forest to protect water quality in Lake Whatcom.
 Forests soak up and naturally filter rainwater, reducing impacts to the lake from high flows and pollution.

 You play a crucial role in helping the lake